“Creating an environment where many of the different schools and styles of shakuhachi playing can be explored and their differences celebrated”

 The aim of the European Shakuhachi Society is to create an environment where many of the different schools and styles of shakuhachi playing can be explored and their differences celebrated – no matter whichever approach to the instrument one chooses to take.
-ESS is an educational charity and aiming to take up the role as an umbrella organisation for all shakuhachi groups in Europe and thereby creating a space where players can meet across ryūha (schools) and physical borders.
+Being a non-profit association the ESS functions as an umbrella organisation for all shakuhachi groups in Europe and is aiming to facilitate a space where players can meet across ryūha (schools) and physical borders.

 We hope that by creating a space to get together for all shakuhachi players, as well as koto and shamisen players, we can enhance the interest in these beautiful instruments, share experiences, widen an understanding of different styles and develop playing techniques and grow together as a musical community.

 ESS general meeting at the 2011 Summer School in London.
 Photo © Flavien L. Testard

 Without its members, the ESS would not exist.

 Membership of the ESS is open both to players of the shakuhachi and to non-players who are interested in the music of the shakuhachi in all its forms.

 Since the ESS is not affiliated with a particular school or aesthetic direction, its members represent a broad cross-section of styles and genres of shakuhachi.